pearsonlab/efficientcoding_adaptation/README.md

 - `model.py`: `DiffExponentialShape` class is for the difference-of-exponential temporal RF parameterization. `Encoder` class implements the spatial linear filter, nonlinearity, and temporal convolutions, as well as ingredients to compute mutual information and firing rate constraint. `OutputMetrics` and `OutputTerms` classes combine the output values from the `Encoder` model, and `RetinaVAE` receives these metrics and then returns the objective value for the training loop.

 - `shapes.py`: includes various spatial kernel shape classes, but we only used `DifferenceOfGaussianShape` class for this particular research.

-- `temporal.py`: includes representative precomputed temporal kernel values to run the experiments in Supplementary Figure 3.

 - `util.py`: includes utility methods such as tools to draw plots on tensorboard

 - `train.py`: the entrypoint of this project.
 It parses command line arguments and contains the main training loop.

+- `train_batch.py`: calls train.py multiple times, over a series of input noise levels and number of neurons.

+ - `MosaicAnalysis.py`: Retrieves saved files (model.pt and checkpoint.pt) from train.py and infers properties of a single train.py run.
+This includes the the center surround ratio and RF size across neurons, as well as the typical receptive field of a mosaic.

+- `Fig10_maker.py`: Code used to make Figure 10 in the paper.
+It does so by calling a series of Analysis objects from MosaicAnalysis.py.

 ## Reference